Wes Goodman: Marriage, sex scandal, and resignation

 Goodman described himself as a supporter of "traditional marriage," having told constituents that the "ideals of a loving father and mother, a committed natural marriage, and a caring community are well worth pursuing and protecting."
-In 2012 he married Bethany Peck, an assistant director of the March for Life and a former staffer for U.S. representative Bob Latta; they had no children and subsequently divorced.
-Goodman resigned his office November 14, 2017, after a non-staffer witnessed him and an unnamed adult male having consensual sexual relations in Goodman's office.
+In 2012 he married an assistant director of the March for Life.
+The couple had no children and subsequently divorced after Goodman resigned his office November 14, 2017, after a non-staffer witnessed him and an unnamed adult male having consensual sexual relations in Goodman's office.
 The Speaker of the Ohio House, a Republican, Cliff Rosenberger, described the incident as "inappropriate behavior related to his state office."

-Current status

-As of 2021, according to his LinkedIn profile, he is a store manager at Brooks Brothers at Polaris Fashion Place in Columbus, Ohio.